Category trees

 Request

-Returns a Category Tree.
+Returns a category tree.

 Authentication

-• X-Auth-Token in header - required
+• X-Auth-Token in header

 Parameters